Table Of Contents

 Granulate

-Granulate is suitable for organizations that want to boost their costs across cloud-native, on-premises, Kubernetes/containerized, and AI-powered environments.
-The platform optimizes your operating system’s resource manager continually, improving performance at scale.
-Granulate does this by learning your data flow, processing, and utilization patterns, then automatically optimizes the kernel and runtime resources.
+Granulate suits organizations that want to boost their costs across cloud-native, on-premises, Kubernetes/containerized, and AI-powered environments.
+The platform continually optimizes your operating system’s resource manager, improving performance at scale.
+Granulate does this by learning your data flow, processing, and utilization patterns and automatically optimizing the kernel and runtime resources.

 With Granulate, you can optimize costs across each microservice and container for platforms like Azure Kubernetes Service (AKS), Azure Container Service, Spot Fleet, Amazon ECS, Amazon EKS, and Google Kubernetes Engine.